Code of Practice

 Helpful agencies/ organisations/services:

-As well as asking for referral information, you might like to contact some places yourself: Citizens Advice Bureau – Their lovely staff will help you find what you’re looking for and they have an onsite Justice of the Peace, who can verify copies of important documents.
-Phone 0800 367222.
+If you would like to find out about other help available contact Citizens Advice Bureau .
+Their lovely staff will help you find what you’re looking for and they have an onsite Justice of the Peace, who can verify copies of important documents.
+Phone 0800 367222

 Department of Building and Housing tenancy advice line